Hover Setting

 Skip to the gear lists

 You don't have to spend money to go for a hike and enjoy nature.
 Take a look at what you already have.
 Basic day hike stuff could be whatever you would take on a comfortable stroll.
-Just keep your feet happy, bring water and snack and start with a short hike.
+Just keep your feet happy, bring water and snacks and start with a short hike.
 The more you practice the easier it will get and you will find out what things you like (and need) to carry.

 If you are a planner, then first decide where you will go for a hike.
 Contact the group that manages the land where the hike is and ask about suggestions on what to take.
 What you take will depend on the weather, the conditions of the trail and other factors like whether filtered water and bathrooms are available and how crowded it can get.
 For an exhaustive list, review the 10 Essentials and consider what you have that can cover these.
 The National Park Service has a nice description of the 10 Essentials here.

 If you need to get stuff, see if you can borrow gear.
 Borrowing, if possible, is great because you can try it out first and the more we share things, the more we get out of the stuff we already have.
 That is a good thing.
 If you can DIY some gear, amazing!
 I know very little about DIY but I believe there are large groups and resources for this online.
 You can also rent!
-Check out the big box outdoor retail stores, like REI, and search for your local specialty outdoor shops.
+Check out the big box outdoor retail stores and search for your local specialty outdoor shops.
 Those stores often have people working there who know the area and the best gear.

 While it would be nice to be able to afford buying a whole bunch of new stuff, having options to borrow, rent, buy used or just be creative with what you have around the house is often the best, most realistic and sustainable way to enjoy the outdoors.